AUGMXNT/llm-tracker.info-vault/info/OmniQuant.md

 --epochs 20 --output_dir ./log/llama2-7b-w3a16g128 \
 --eval_ppl --wbits 3 --abits 16 --group_size 128 --lwc
 ```
 However, if you do this, you will end up with a set of logs (about 200MB for llama2-7b) that you will need to further process.
-If you accidentally did this (which takes almost 2 hours on a 4090), then you can "set `--epochs` to `0` and add `--resume` ([see full reply](https://github.com/OpenGVLab/OmniQuant/issues/4#issuecomment-1703768260)) to the "fake quantize" step, but this "fake quantize" is really what you want to do.
+If you accidentally did this (which takes almost 2 hours on a 4090), then you can "set `--epochs` to `0` and add `--resume` ([see full reply](https://github.com/OpenGVLab/OmniQuant/issues/4#issuecomment-1703768260)) to the "fake quantize" step, but this "fake quantize" is really what you want to do if you want an *actual* quantized model.
 I recommend skipping to this directly:

 ```
 # W3A16g128